bevyengine/rfcs/rfcs/reader_counted_event_queue.md

 - Do we need `clear` functionality?
 I personally think, yes.

 ## Future possibilities
+* Maybe we should provide user means of [unsubscription/subscription] or pausing subscription(?)?
+For example, if systems sees that it going down for a long time/forever, or somehow need to catch event messages only from specific timeframe.

-Maybe it would be nice to have soft and hard queue length limits:
+* Maybe it would be nice to have soft and hard queue length limits:
   - On reaching soft limit callback/special error event? will be triggered.
   - On reaching hard limit event queue will be trimmed to some size. _Or panic?_